What is strategic management?

 |Jochem Kroezen||Dr Jochem Kroezen is a University Lecturer in International Business.
 His main research focuses on processes of institutional change.
 Current projects examine the revival of craft in organisational society, dynamics of business collective action, and mechanisms underlying socio-economic inequality.
 In his research, Jochem uses both quantitative and qualitative methodologies, including meta-analysis and fsQCA.
 He has published on the revival of craft in beer brewing and on the alcohol industry’s collective response to increased attention to the issue of harmful alcohol use.
 Other ongoing projects that he is involved in include the use of history by Dutch craft brewery entrepreneurs, a meta-analysis of gender differences in academic research performance, gender (in)equality in professional tennis, the development of sustainable livelihoods in rural Indonesia, the legitimation of social enterprises in the Middle East, and schematic differences between market and professional institutional logics.|

-By default, a student on the Strategic Management specialisation of the MPhil in Strategy, Marketing & Operations writes a dissertation, and takes six modules including strategy area specialisation courses and a methods/statistics course:
+By default, a student on the Strategic Management specialisation of the MPhil in Strategy, Marketing & Operations writes a dissertation and takes six modules (five core modules and one elective), including strategy area specialisation courses and a methods/statistics course:

 This course covers key theories in the field of strategy, innovation and organisations.
 We discuss the foundational theories, central debates and key readings that help us understand organisations and their strategies to survive and innovate through both technological and managerial innovations.
 Discussions include why managers adopt particular courses of action, how innovation is fostered, how are new markets created and how is strategy formulated.
 The field of innovation, strategy and organisations is inherently interdisciplinary, and so is this course.
 Accordingly, we not only discuss the underpinnings of research in innovation, strategy and organisations but also a host of related questions that have since become significant to understanding this body of research.
 The course is based around intensive seminar-based sessions.
 The format is group debates around contrasting perspectives related to the readings.
 The course enables you to critically interpret, analyse and problematise scholarly material and develop an understanding of how to make theoretical contributions in the field.